Salar-Haider/Simple-Massage-Encryptor/README.md

 * Enter the plain text message you want to encrypt.
 * Click the “Encrypt” button (or whatever trigger is set).
 * View the encrypted result in the designated output area.
-* You can modify the code to add a “Decrypt” function or support additional characters.
+* Enter the encrypted text in the decrytion box and press decrypt button to view the decrypted text.

 ---